mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 - `hideToolbar`: If `true`, the toolbar component is hidden.

-By default, we provide a default toolbar with opinianted functionality.
-You can replace our default toolbar by providing your own implementation.
+By default, we provide a default toolbar.
+You can replace it by providing your own implementation.
 This demo showcases how this can be achieve.

 {{"demo": "pages/components/data-grid/rendering/CustomToolbarGrid.js", "bg": "inline"}}